If you’re considering learning Machine Learning (ML), read these top 4 reasons NOT to learn machine learning.

 Just like programming and being a software engineer, you could just spend – I’ve seen guys that invented deep learning libraries and then twenty to twenty-five years they’d say, – I’m still not a data science expert, I’m still not a machine learning expert.
 It’s competitive and it takes a really long time to get good.

-Look at what is your calling within your career within the data space.
-If you want to be an implementation person and you want to be building solutions, then just expect it’s going to take several years.
+Look at what your calling is within your career within the data space.
+If you want to be an implementation person and you want to be building solutions, then just expect it to take several years.

 But if you want to be a leader, a product manager, an entrepreneur, you need to spend a decade getting good at machine learning in order to make that happen.
 Do you need to know machine learning?
 Yes, that’s a good idea – you need to get the basics covered, but you don’t need to be an expert at machine learning in order to become an expert in other areas of the data profession and just data science overall.